-1961 has brought many changes to the world.
-Yuri Gagarin, the Soviet cosmonaut became the first man in space.
-In the United States, John Kennedy took office as the 35th president and that same year committed the nation to “landing on the moon by the end of the decade” with NASA’s Project Apollo.
-The UK lawyer Peter Benenson launched the “Appeal for Amnesty” which gave birth to Amnesty International and a global movement for human rights.
-In Germany, construction of the Berlin Wall – a symbol of a divided nation, began.
+The year 1961 was one such.
+It has brought many changes to the world.
+Yuri Gagarin, a Soviet cosmonaut, became the first man in space.
+John Kennedy took office as the 35th president and committed us to “landing on the moon by the end of the decade”.
+The actions of a UK lawyer, Peter Benenson, gave birth to Amnesty International and a global movement for human rights.
+In Germany, construction of the Berlin Wall – a symbol of a world divided – began.

 Alan Shepard made the first US space flight.
-Niagara Falls started to produce hydroelectric power, and IBM introduced its first Selectric typewriter Golfball.
-(TWA) Trans World Airlines became the first airline to offer its passengers in-flight movie screenings.
+Niagara Falls started to produce hydroelectric power, and IBM introduced its first electric typewriter Golfball.

 Let’s start from the beginning though.
 Bavarian Motor Works or Bayerische Motoren Werke was born on March 7, 1916.
-A little over a century ago.
-The history of the eminent automaker began with manufacturing superior aircraft engines.
-After the WWI, following the Treaty of Versailles, which limited German aircraft manufacturing, BMW expanded its production to motorcycles.
-And in 1923, the world saw the revolutionary twin-cylinder R32 motorbike.
+The company started off manufacturing aircraft engines.
+After World War I, the Treaty of Versailles limited German aircraft manufacturing.
+BMW had to adapts, so they expanded production to motorcycles.
+Thus in 1923, the world saw the revolutionary twin-cylinder R32 motorbike.
 In fact, the new motorcycle was so efficient that the 1923 motorbike concept is still used in modern day BMW motorcycles!

-But it wasn’t until 1928, when the company acquired the Automobilwerk Eisenach, that the miniature BMW Dixi hit the trail.
-While the car’s design was borrowed from the Austin Motor Company, Dixi was the company’s first automobile that paved BMW’s way into motorsports history.
+Yet it wasn’t until 1928, when the company acquired the Automobilwerk Eisenach, that the miniature BMW Dixi – the company’s first automobile – hit the trail.
+A new era for the manufacturer began!

-Officially, BMW’s romance with racing commenced on June 14, 1936, when Ernst Henne drove a BMW 328 to win in its first-ever race at the Eifelrennen at the Nürburgring in Germany.
-Then followed victories in RAC Tourist Trophy, La Turbie hill climb, Mille Miglia to name just a few.
+Officially, BMW’s romance with racing commenced on June 14, 1936.
+Then Ernst Henne drove a BMW 328 to win in the Eifelrennen race at the Nürburgring in Germany.
+Then plenty of other victories followed.
+And then, World War II hit!

-When the World War II broke out, BMW ceased making vehicles for the civilian market to free up assembly lines for military production.
 Following the war, the Allies took control of the BMW plants and dismantled them.
-The company began to produce pots, pans, and other kitchen utensils only to stay afloat until it could reinstate assembly of cars and motorcycles in the early 1950s.
+The company had to produce pots, pans, and other kitchen utensils only to stay afloat until it could reinstate assembly of cars and motorcycles in the early 1950s.

 BMW 700 – the car that turned BMW’s fortune around